- What is Plusnet Fibre?

 Will I need a new router?

 Yes.
-A wireless fibre router is supplied (P&P £5.99) with all fibre packages.
+A wireless fibre router is available (P&P £5.99) with all fibre packages.
 We'll make sure it arrives before or on your installation day.